-— the committee/organization having the administrative responsibility for the project;
+— the committee/organization having the administrative responsibility for the JWG or for project(s) assigned to the JWG;

-— the convenor of the joint working group, who shall be nominated by a P-member from one of the committees, with the option to appoint a co-convenor from the other committee;
+— each committee participating in the JWG may appoint an individual to serve as a co-Convenor or the involved committees may decide to have one Convenor.
+The appointed (co-)Convenor(s) shall seek consensus from all Experts involved to organize the work and schedule meetings;

 — the membership of the joint working group (membership is open to P-members, representatives appointed by liaison committees as per 1.15.4, category A liaisons of the respective committees, and C liaisons that wish to participate.
 The number of representatives may be limited to an equal number from each committee, if agreed by concerned committees).

-The committee/organization with the administrative responsibility for the project shall:
+The committee with the administrative responsibility for the project shall:

 — record the project in their programme of work;

-— conduct the call for experts in all committees that are part of the JWG;
+— prepare drafts for the committee, enquiry, and approval stages according to procedures given in 2.5, 2.6 and 2.7;

 — be responsible for addressing comments (usually referred back to the JWG) and ensure that the comments and votes at all stages of the project are compiled and handled appropriately (see 2.5, 2.6 and 2.7) — all comments are made available to the leadership of the committees;

-— prepare drafts for the committee, enquiry and approval stages according to procedures given in 2.5, 2.6 and 2.7;

 — send all relevant documents (minutes, Working drafts, drafts for the committee, enquiry and approval stages) to the secretariat of the other committee(s) for circulation in their respective committee and/or action;

 — be responsible for maintenance of the publication.

-Approval criteria are based on the Directives used by the committee with the administrative lead.
-If the lead committee is a JTC 1 committee, the Consolidated JTC 1 Supplement also applies.
+Approval criteria are based on the Directives used by the committee with the administrative responsibility.
+If the committee with the administrative responsibility is a JTC 1 committee, the Consolidated JTC 1 Supplement also applies.

+Subsequent major changes to a jointly developed project such as the change of scope, document, etc. shall be decided by all committees involved in the JWG.

 For proposal stage (NP)

-— For ISO/ISO or IEC/IEC JWGs, only one NP ballot is needed.
+— For JWGs where all involved committees are administered by the same organization there shall be only one NP ballot.
 If a NP has already been launched or approved in one committee, it cannot be balloted again in another committee.

-Two NPs are launched for ISO/IEC JWGs, one in each organization.
+— For JWGs where the involved committees are administered by different organizations, there shall be an NP ballot in each organization.

-— It is possible to establish a JWG at a later stage, in which case its administrative lead will be confirmed by the committees concerned.
+— It is possible to establish a JWG at a later stage, in which case its administrative responsibility will be confirmed by the committees concerned.
+In the case of an ISO/IEC JWG, the committee that is yet to join the work will still need to launch an NP ballot.

-— Once the joint work is agreed, the committee with the administrative lead informs ISO/CS or IEC/CO respectively, of its lead and of the committees participating in the work.
+— Once the joint work is agreed, the committee with the administrative responsibility informs ISO/CS or IEC/CO respectively, of its administrative responsibility and of the committees participating in the work.

-— The other committees launch a call for experts for participation in the JWG.
+— The other committees launch a call for Experts for participation in the JWG.

 For preparatory stage (WD)

-— The JWG functions like any other WG: consensus is required to advance to CD.
+— The JWG functions like any other WG: JWG consensus is required to advance to CD.

 For committee stage (CD)

 — The CD is circulated for review and comment by each committee.

+— After the CD consultation, the (co-)Convenor(s) and the JWG shall address all the input received.

 — The final CD requires consensus by all committees, as defined in the ISO/IEC Directives, Part 1.

-For DIS and FDIS ballots
+For enquiry and approval ballots

 — National Bodies are requested to consult all national mirror committees involved to define one position.
 A statement is included on the cover page to draw attention of National Bodies.

-— For an ISO/IEC JWG, two DIS/FDIS votes are launched, i.e. one in each organization.
+— For an ISO/IEC JWG, two enquiry/approval ballots are launched, i.e. one in each organization.

+— After the enquiry ballot, the (co-)Convenor(s) and the JWG shall address all the input received